Photo courtesy: Seattle Waldorf School

-This means the children become first-hand witness to everything happening in their forest grove classroom: a Cooper’s hawk eating a squirrel while they eat their own lunches, baby owls learning to hunt and fly every Spring, even the occasional evidence of coyotes (don't worry — coyotes are scared of even the littlest people).
+This means the children become firsthand witnesses to everything happening in their forest grove classroom: a Cooper’s hawk eating a squirrel while they eat their own lunches, baby owls learning to hunt and fly every spring, even the occasional evidence of coyotes (don't worry — coyotes are scared of even the littlest people).

-“It was such an awe-inspiring experience to have in the city,” says Sarah Heller, director and teacher at Fiddleheads Forest School.
+“It was such an awe-inspiring experience to have in the city,” says Sarah Heller, former director and teacher at Fiddleheads Forest School.
 “Just noticing things on a small scale — a tiny insect or leaves that have fallen, bright red against the green grass — how exciting it is to see that, too.”

-There are are at least a dozen preschool programs in the Seattle area that have an outdoor focus.
-Heller says the book Last Child in the Woods by Richard Louv, published in 2008, helped early childhood educators realize exposing kids to nature is vital.
+There are at least a dozen preschool programs in the Seattle area that have an outdoor focus.
+Heller says the book "Last Child in the Woods" by Richard Louv, published in 2008, helped early childhood educators realize that exposing kids to nature is vital.

-The outdoor-focused preschools have varied philosophies and curricula, but all of them focus on getting young children into nature for long swaths of time.
-Some area educators say they look to Vashon Island’s Cedarsong Forest Kindergarten and its founder Erin Kenny, a national leader in outdoor preschool education who has traveled to Europe to study Forest Kindergartens and has written a book called Forest Kindergartens The Cedarsong Way.
+Local outdoors-focused preschools have varied philosophies and curricula, but all of them focus on getting young children into nature for long stretches of time.
+Some area educators say they look for inspiration to Vashon Island’s Cedarsong Forest Kindergarten and its founder Erin Kenny, a national leader in outdoor preschool education who has traveled to Europe to study forest kindergartens and who authored a book called "Forest Kindergartens: The Cedarsong Way."

 “There’s no structure or schedule.
 We ask, ‘What do you kids feel like doing today?’” says Kenny.
 “We follow them and we make notes at the end of the day.
 At the end of each month, we write a newsletter from these notes, so the children write the curriculum.”

-“Have you seen a child talking to themselves while engaging in pretend play?," asks Katrina Luters, founder and teacher at Matthews Beach Playschool.
+“Have you seen a child talking to themselves while engaging in play?" asks Katrina Luters, founder and teacher at Matthews Beach Playschool.
 "That is their executive function developing.
 And if you give them a chance to be outside and respect the play that they are doing, you can naturally see any red flags regarding their development, too."